JochenFM/art_prints_ms4/README.md

 ### Typography

 To reflect VAT's brand identity and the art styles predominant in the era this shop focuses on, I chose Google font's [Old Standard TT](https://fonts.google.com/specimen/Old+Standard+TT#about).
 As mentioned in the font description, "Old Standard reproduces a specific type of Modern (classicist) style of serif typefaces, very commonly used in various editions of the late 19th and early 20th century..." which fits well the historical era of the monocards on display.
-The description also mentions that the font represents a "revival of the most common lettertype of the early 20th century" which, again, is this shop sets out to achieve as well in the field of paper art and prints.
+The description also mentions that the font represents a "revival of the most common lettertype of the early 20th century" which, again, is what this shop sets out to achieve as well in the field of paper art and prints.

 ### Brand Logo